skypjack/entt/docs/md/entity.md

 ### Tombstone

-In addition to the null entity, `EnTT` also models the concept of _tombstone_ with the `entt::tombstone` variable.<br/>
+Similar to the null entity, the `entt::tombstone` variable models the concept of _tombstone_.<br/>
 Once created, the integral form of the two values is the same, although they affect different parts of an identifier.
-In fact, the tombstone uses only the version part and is completely transparent to the entity part.
+In fact, the tombstone only uses the version part of it and is completely transparent to the entity part.

 Also in this case, the following expression always returns false: